Appalachian State University

 After considering the report, the university planned to add a 3,000-square-foot, pre-fabricated building with a fixed foundation to the existing site on Poplar Grove Road and renovate the current building — changes that would allow the facility to accommodate an additional 40–50 children.
 Associated site work was to consist of a new drop-off area, parking, sidewalks and exterior playground space.
 Site preparation began with the boring of soil samples in January 2020.

 Zoning and annexation into the Town of Boone were approved in fall 2020, and MBI Builders LLC was signed as contractor in February 2021.
-The project is experiencing permitting and materials delays, extending the anticipated construction completion date to late May 2022.
-Once the construction phase is completed, the process for obtaining stringent inspections and additional permits required for child care certification will begin.
-The CDC’s new building is slated to open for children in August 2022.
+The project experienced permitting and materials delays, which extended the completion date of construction work for the building’s exterior to June 2022.

-The center will be licensed for 54 additional children.
-The design will add five additional classrooms, a kitchen, laundry facilities and additional parking and sidewalks around the new and existing buildings.
-Additionally, a new AppalCART bus stop will be placed at the center, providing greater access to and from CDC for those student parents and community families who rely on local transit.
+The center is licensed for 54 additional children.
+The design added five additional classrooms, a kitchen, laundry facilities and additional parking and sidewalks around the new and existing buildings.
+Additionally, a new AppalCART bus stop will be placed at the center this fall, providing greater access to and from CDC for those student parents and community families who rely on local transit.

 How is it funded?